breta-ionut/sandbox-app/README.md

 ## Usage

-1. You can access the application at http://sandbox.local
-2. In order to also have a working app, you must build the frontend: run `make build-front`
+1. In order to have a working app, you must build the frontend: `make start-front`
+2. The app is available at https://sandbox.local

+## Development

+### PHP

+1. In order to enable Xdebug for CLI scripts, run into the console `exd`.
+For disabling it, run `dxd`

+### Frontend

+1. For HMR, start the webpack-dev-server: `make start-front`